-The Notre Dame Science and Religion Initiative in collaboration with the Society for Catholic Scientists, Lumen Christi, and the Harvard Catholic forum are hosting a free, four-part webinar series through the spring of 2021.
+The Notre Dame Science and Religion Initiative in collaboration with the Society for Catholic Scientists, and with co-sponsorship from the Lumen Christi Institute and the Harvard Catholic Forum, are hosting a free, four-part webinar series through the spring of 2021.
 This series will consider various scientific and theological topics that are at the forefront of the discussion about the relationship between science and the Catholic faith.

 "Only a dynamic relationship between theology and science can reveal those limits which support the integrity of either discipline, so that theology does not profess a pseudo-science and science does not become an unconscious theology.
 Our knowledge of each other can lead us to be more authentically ourselves...
 We need each other to be what we must be, what we are called to be."

 Letter to George Coyne, S.J., June 1, 1988

 This webinar series is intended for a general audience and each session will begin with a 45min lecture, followed by time for Q&A.